 When we breathe normally, the bands of muscle around the airways are relaxed which allows air to move easily.
-If you have asthma, things such as environmental triggers, colds, and substances that cause allergies tighten the bands of muscle around the airways which prevents air from moving freely.
+With asthma, things such as environmental triggers, colds, and other allergens can tighten the bands of muscle around the airways, which prevents air from moving freely.

-As a consequence, you feel short of breath, and as the air moves through the tightened airways, it causes a wheezing sound.
+As a consequence, there’s shortness of breath, and as the air moves through the tightened airways, it causes a wheezing sound.

 2 – Inflammation